danidiaz/dep-t/README.md

       return "view"

 That's all and well, but there are two issues that bug me:

+- We might want to write code that is innocent of `IO` and polymorphic over the monad, to ensure that the program logic can't do some unexpected missile launch, or to allow testing our app in a "pure" way.

 - What if the repository function needs access to the logger, too?
 The repository lives in the environment record, but isn't aware of it.
 That means